The Idea & motivation behind

 So I took those gothic arches, added a little exotic feel from Moroccan architecture, and topped them with menacing, dark, wrought iron spikes and grates.

 I also had to choose a heraldic animal.
 I’m still a bit ambivalent about the chosen animal, the scorpion.
 I could choose wolves, ravens, spiders, or snakes as they are all connected to dark and „evil” metaphors.

 Maybe later I’ll add these as ornament and decoration variance to the pack.

 My main inspirations on style were Lord of the Rings ringwraiths, Elder Scrolls’ Daedric and Ebonheart architecture, and dark elves environment from Styx – Master of Shadows.

 I found that ESO Furniture catalogs made by fans are a nearly endless source of inspiration; it helped me to achieve a certain level of complexity with the furniture models.

 Planning the workflow

-In the next blogpost, I would like to share my personal experience and my creation workflow.
-I will write about my modelling and texturing practices and techniques.
+In the next blog post, I would like to share my personal experience and my creative workflow.
+I will write about my modeling and texturing practices and techniques.
 See you soon!